-Collective Responsibility Individual Responsibility Ensure all Board members support Foster a positive divisional reputation Be informed on matters impacting and advocate for Board discussions reputation and identity of the School and priorities Division
+Collective Responsibility Individual Responsibility Ensure all Board members support and advocate for Board discussions and priorities Foster a positive divisional reputation Be informed on matters impacting reputation and identity of the School Division

 3.4.
 Communicate student learning results.

 Collective Responsibility Individual Responsibility Ensure results are posted Be knowledgeable about our student learning results